 7.7.1 Electronic instrumentation must be period specification, however data acquisition system which provides the following functions: engine RPM, engine oil pressure, engine oil temperature, engine water temperature and fuel pressure may be used.
-On- board lap timers may be used in all racing formats, except handicapped racing.

 8. GEARBOX

 - 8.1.
 All cars must be fitted with their period specification "H-pattern" gearboxes.
 Automatic transmissions, overdrives and additional forward speeds are not permitted, unless they were a period specification. - 8.2.1 When an alternative gearbox is fitted, only a gearbox of the same or an earlier period will be permitted.
 It must comply with the "H-pattern" and have the same number of forward speeds.